boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 #### Background Color

-This allows you to set the **background color** to the combo box widget.
+This allows you to set the **background color** of the combo box widget.

 #### Transparency

-This property allows you to specifies the **transparency** for the `background color`.
+This property allows you to specify the **transparency** for the `background color`.

 #### Show Shadow

-This allows you to toggle the visibility of `shadow` surrounding the widget.
+This allows you to toggle the visibility of the `shadow` surrounding the widget.

 #### Container actions